(919) 752-3088

 Step-parent adoption usually ends with a court hearing.
 This formal event allows a judge to review your case and ask final questions.
 Most hearings take less than one hour.

 You, your spouse, and your stepchild must attend.
 The judge will confirm that everyone understands the process and agrees with the adoption.
-If the judge finds everything in order, they will approve your request.
+In some cases, temporary guardianship may be granted before final approval, especially when care is needed during the process.
+If everything is in order, the judge will approve your request.

 After the hearing, you may apply for a new birth certificate that lists you as a parent.